Differences in Hebrew & Greek Genealogies of Genesis 5 & 11

 The fact that Luke’s genealogy includes “Cainan” (Luke 3:36), gives some credence to the case that the Septuagint genealogies in Genesis 5 and 11 may be more accurate than the Hebrew text’s genealogies.
 If true, this would have the net effect of adding at least 1,250 years to the time from Adam’s creation to Abraham.
 Expressed slightly differently, it would mean that Adam was created at least 1,250 years earlier, meaning that humans have been on earth for about 7,300 years, rather than just over 6,000 years.

 However, as strong as the case may be for the Septuagint’s genealogies, it is wise not to be dogmatic.
 Why?
-The very fact that the inclusion of “Cainan” in Luke 3:36 differs by comparison with the standard Hebrew text of Genesis 11, should also give us pause.
+The very fact that the inclusion of “Cainan” in the genealogy of Luke 3 differs by comparison with the standard Hebrew text of Genesis 11, should also give us pause.
 If God allowed valid copies of his Word, the Bible, to have such differences indicates that using genealogies to create a rigid chronological timetable, or timeline, is likely not what God wants us to do!
 This is one area where there is enough doubt as to which genealogical table regarding the men’s ages at their son’s birth is correct — the Hebrew or the Greek — that we can conclude it is not really important, especially since the overall length of their lives remains the same.

 We know that Genesis is a very accurate historical document, including the genealogies.
 Romans 5:12 refers to “the first man Adam.”
 Jude 14 refers to “Enoch, of the seventh generation from Adam” (NAB).
-Jesus and Peter both referred to Noah” as a real person (Matthew 24:37; 1 Peter 3:20; 2 Peter 2:5).
-The genealogy of Luke 3:34-38 lists the exact same men as the genealogies in Genesis 5 11, except for the fact “Cainan” is not in the Hebrew manuscripts of Genesis 11:12,13, but is in the Greek manuscripts, and is in Luke 3:35,36.
+Jesus and Peter both referred to Noah” as a real person (Matthew 24:37; Luke 17:26; 1 Peter 3:20; 2 Peter 2:5).
+The genealogy of Luke 3:34-38 lists the exact same men as the genealogies in Genesis 5 11, except for the fact that “Cainan” is not in the Hebrew manuscripts of Genesis 11:12,13, but is included in the Greek (LXX) manuscripts, and is in Luke 3:35,36.

 1. If God did exist and the Bible was the word of God, then there wouldn’t be all this confusion, doubt, and disagreement on the text.
 God would not allow it.
 But there is.
 Therefore, either God does not exist or the Bible is not the word of God or both.
 Which is it?